openvinotoolkit/datumaro/site/content/en/docs/formats/pascal_voc.md

 ## Export to Pascal VOC

-There are few ways to convert an existing dataset to Pascal VOC format:
+There are several ways to convert an existing dataset to Pascal VOC format:

 ``` bash
 # export dataset into Pascal VOC format (classification) from existing project